emoszkowski/EconModels.jl/README.md

 from [DSGE.jl](https://github.com/FRBNY-DSGE/DSGE.jl) for more general use.

-`ModelInterface.jl` provides I/O methods and a mechanism for handling computational settings for the `ModelInterface` abstract type.
+`Models.jl` provides I/O methods and a mechanism for handling computational settings for the `ModelInterface` abstract type.
 See
 [here](http://frbny-dsge.github.io/DSGE.jl/latest/implementation_details.html#Model-Settings-1) for